5 Powerful & Pure Weight Gain Shakes

 We recommend the following NSF Certified for Sport powders:

-- Garden of Life Sport- Organic Plant Based Performance Protein (1scoop = 15g / 2 scoops = 30g)
+- Garden of Life Sport- Organic Plant-Based Performance Protein (1scoop = 15g / 2 scoops = 30g)

-FYI the Vital Protein Collagen Peptides is perfect for the athlete that often cannot stand the texture or “chalky flavor” of traditional protein powders.
-Collagen protein is so easy to mix that many people even blend it in their coffee in the morning without even noticing it.
+FYI for those who love collagen, Vital Protein Collagen Peptides is perfect for athletes who often cannot stand the texture or “chalky flavor” of traditional protein powders.
+Collagen protein is so easy to mix that many clients even blend it in their coffee in the morning without even noticing it.
 We can promise that it will blend better than just about any protein powder on the market.

 If you’re looking for more flavors such as a mocha, churro, or bourbon vanilla, check out our post on Best Grass Fed Whey Protein Powders for other tasty and amazingly healthy options.